BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk12Lab.md

 	* Don't forget to preview your homework before committing!
 	* If you get stuck on a question, please consult readings above.

+1. At the beginning of this exercise, we used the "Select first" tool to extract a subset of our data.
+What Unix command could you have used to accomplish this task, had you been on the command line?
+2. Why did we add "TripA" to the sequence IDs?
-1. What does megablast do?
+3. What does megablast do?
 Why did we use it for this lab?
-2. Why did we add "TripA" to the sequence IDs?
-3. Why did we calculate sequence length and add it to the megablast results?
+4. Why did we calculate sequence length and add it to the megablast results?
-4. How would you expect your final results to differ if you do not filter the data?
+5. How would you expect your final results to differ if you do not filter the megablast results by sequence length?
 Now re-run the last few steps on the unfiltered dataset.
 Was your hypothesis supported?
-3.
-4.

-8. How long did it take you to complete these questions?
+6. How long did it take you to complete these questions?
-9. Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.
+7. Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.